 The more important it is that the personal data is accurate, the greater the effort Coda Music and Arts Trust should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets

 - Staff should take every opportunity to ensure data is updated.
 For instance, by confirming a customer’s details when they call

-- Coda Music Trust will make it easy for data subjects to update the information Coda Music Trust holds about them.
+- Coda Music Trust will make it easy for data subjects to update the information Coda Music an Arts Trust holds about them.
 For instance, via the company website

 - Data should be updated as inaccuracies are discovered.
 For instance, if a customer can no longer be reached on their stored telephone number, it should be removed from the database